Vantana1995/Daily-dose-of-programming/README.md

    6. [Day six](./day%206/) [portfolio website](./day%206/index.html).Step-by-step i`ll add more and more info to this page till day i publicate this.
    7. [Day seven](./day%207/) added a simple [script](./day%207/script.js) which is writes to console message when [button](./day%206/index.html#L116) was clicked.
    8. [Day eight](./day%208/) added [alert](./day%208/alert.js) message to a web page.
 Added [DOM interraction](./day%208/domScripts.js) for buttons, but without reversing.
+   9. [Day nine](./day%209/) Added a [form](./day%206/index.html#L108) for user input and implemented data handling using a [script](./day%209/formEventListener.js) that interacts with the DOM.
+The script processes the entered data and logs it to the console.
+The form has been updated to ensure that input fields reset after submission, while the entered data remains logged in the console until the page is manually refreshed.